 3.3.3 Mammal surveys (including day and night-time surveys) were carried out in representative habitats within the Study Area along the transects (Figure 3.1).
 In accordance with EIAO Guidance Note No. 10/2023, as mammals in Hong Kong which are of conservation importance are mostly secretive and nocturnal, all sightings, tracks, and signs of mammals (including droppings) were actively searched within the representative habitats of the Study Area.
-Night surveys were conducted to survey nocturnal mammal species (e.g., bats).
 As it is a common practice to conserve bat roost as direct impact on bat roost would affect the species population, attention was paid on bat roost location.
 Active search was carried out in the potential roosting locations (e.g. cave, mine, tunnel, abandoned buildings, palm trees etc.).
-Ultrasonic bat detector was used for locating and identifying bats after sunset.
-Camera traps were installed to survey the cryptic mammals at representative locations.
+Ultrasonic bat detector was used for locating and identifying bats after sunset and at dusk.
+Camera trap was installed to survey the cryptic mammals at representative location (Figure 3.1).
 Nomenclature for mammals follows that available from the Hong Kong Biodiversity Information Hub.